zitadel/zitadel/docs/docs/legal/support-services.md

 The customer may escalate support requests following the escalation process:

 1. For non-urgent needs, the client may request management escalation within the ticket.
 A manager will review the request and provide a response within one business day.
-2. For urgent needs, the client may escalate directly by calling +41 43 456 84 69 and emailing to hi@caos.ch
+2. For urgent needs, the client may escalate directly by calling +41 43 456 84 69 and emailing to hi@caos.ch.
+A manager will review the request and provide response within one business day.

+If we fail to provide a response to the escalation, you will be entitled to service credits.
+For every 15 minutes exceeding the state objective, 1 day will be added as extension to the current term.

 ### Termination